-A BARNSLEY police officer who was threatened with a gun as he helped a man being attacked with a long piece of wood has won a bravery award.
+A BARNSLEY police officer who was threatened with a gun as he helped a man being attacked with a baseball bat has won a bravery award.

 His actions led to the offender receiving a three-year prison sentence.

 He said: "It was a privilege to be recognised but there are many people doing the same thing day in day out.
 I was simply doing my job!"